ShahinAlomShuvo/Dish-Dynamo-Client/README.md

 ### 16. 404 Page

 - A custom 404 page with an engaging image or gif and a "Back to Home" button.

-- Learn about the services we offer, including home delivery, flexible return policy, quick support system, and secure payment methods.